-- 6. We have heard the parties (Appellant and Respondent) and perused the record of the Appeal.
-The argument of the Appellant's Counsel (the Counsel) that the Appellant being a non-executive director is not responsible for the delayed AGM, cannot be acceded to, because law does not distinguish the responsibilities of directors whether they are executive or non-executive.
+vide a letter dated 13/03/17.
+The Appellant's argument that the being a non-executive director is not responsible for the delayed AGM, cannot be acceded to.
+The law does not distinguish the responsibilities of directors whether they are executive or non-executive.
 Furthermore, it is mandatory for the directors of a listed company to have knowledge of applicable laws because every director of a listed company while filing the consent to act as a director, inter alia, gives an undertaking that s/he is aware of the duties required under the Ordinance.
-In our view the role of a nonexecutive director is more critical than an executive director because s/he sits on the Board of Directors (the BOD) to ensure compliance, good governance and transparency of the affairs of the Company, for the protection of the shareholders/members.
+In our view the role of a non-executive director is more critical than an executive director because s/he sits on the Board of Directors (the BOD) to ensure compliance, good governance and transparency of the affairs of the Company, for the protection of the shareholders/members.
 Although, a non-executive director has no active role in day-to- day affairs of the company, however, s/he can object or resist to any non-compliance by the management during the BOD meetings, through dissenting notes or in accordance with clause eight of the Code of Corporate Governance, 2012.
-Therefore, we may say that the Appellant, in the capacity of a non-executive director, was required to be more vigilant and conscious about his/her responsibilities. - 7.
-The Counsel's argument that the Respondent has failed to establish willful default of the Appellant also cannot be accepted because two extensions were granted to the Company, however, it failed to convene the AGM by 31/12/15.
+Therefore, we may say that the Appellant, in the capacity of a non-executive director, was required to be more vigilant and conscious about his/her responsibilities.

+- 7. The Counsel's argument that the Respondent has failed to establish willful default of Section 158 of the Ordinance, cannot be accepted because it is an evasive statement.
+The Counsel has failed to corroborate this argument from the facts of the case.
+As a matter of fact, two extensions were granted to the Company, however, it failed to convene the AGM by 31/12/15.
 The AGM of the Company was held on 22/03/16, after lapse of the extended time.
 This fact is enough to indicate that the Company/BOD were aware about the mandatory requirement of Section 158, and to avoid non-compliance, had sought and availed two extensions. - 8.
-The next plank of the arguments advanced by the Counsel was that the management of the Company failed to prepare true accounts, therefore, all non-executive directors refused to approve the same, until removal of the qualifications/ observations of the Auditor with respect to the Company accounts.
-The Appellant stated that being a nonexecutive director of the Company, he has performed his duties in the required manner and did not approve the untrue accounts, which could have been detrimental to the interest of the Company and shareholders.
-Adverting to the question of delay in holding of the AGM, the Counsel argued that the circumstances were beyond his control and the management had failed to prepare accurate accounts within the stipulated time.
+The next plank of the arguments advanced by the Appellant was that the management of the Company failed to prepare true accounts, therefore, all non-executive directors refused to approve the same, until removal of the qualifications/ observations of the Auditor with respect to the Company accounts.
+The Appellant stated that being a non-executive director of the Company, he has performed his duties in the required manner cal No. 45 of 2016 and did not approve the untrue accounts, which could have been detrimental to the interest of the Company and shareholders.
+Adverting to the question of delay in holding of the AGM, the Appellant argued that the circumstances were beyond his control and the management had failed to prepare accurate accounts within the stipulated time.